Home to Maryland’s Coast

 Plans to develop a seaside resort area on Worcester’s Atlantic coast were hatched as early as the 1830’s.
 Soon after the Civil War the extension of the railroad from Salisbury, in newly formed Wicomico County, spurred the construction of simple boarding houses in the coastal area.
 At the same time a decision was made to survey the area for the development of “The Ladies’ Resort to the Ocean”.
 In 1875 the first major hotel was opened, with incorporation of the town of Ocean City occurring shortly thereafter.
 Generations of robust development in and around Ocean City has created a world class tourism infrastructure with an economic impact felt in every corner of the LESMD Region and the State of Maryland.
 There can be no doubt – LESMD is home to Maryland’s Coast.

 Bringing in over 8 million visitors per year, tourism is the leading industry in Worcester County next to agriculture and in FY20 generated $239 million in state and local taxes.
+A growing health care sector comprises an increasing percentage of activity in the northern portion of the county.
 Private sector industries generate $2.0 billion in economic output in the area and support over 20,000 jobs.
 Major employers in the area include Atlantic General Hospital, Bel-Art Products and The Harrison Group (hotel & restaurant).
 The 175 acre Pocomoke Industrial Park is the largest manufacturing hub in the county.